shalithasuranga/blog/_posts/2017-03-29-introducing-tale.md

 ---
 layout: post
-title:  "Introducing Tale"
+title:  "Making global command with NodeJS"
-author: "Chester"
+author: "Shalitha Suranga"
 ---

 Tale is minimal [Jekyll](https://jekyllrb.com/) theme curated for storytellers.
 It is designed and developed by [myself](https://github.com/chesterhow/) for a friend who writes short stories.